Even one slight misstep when completing your CMS 1500 Claim Form can mean you don’t get paid.

 Don’t wait, sign up for Brenda’s information-packed online training today.

-Brenda has been involved in the healthcare arena for over 25 years with experience in chart audit, coding and billing, education, consulting, practice management and compliance.
-She has worked closely with practices, providers and residency programs to ensure documentation is compliant and accurate.
+Brenda has been in healthcare over 35 years working closely with practices, providers and residency programs to ensure documentation is compliant and accurate.

-Brenda has written many articles for national publications including Healthcare Business Monthly, American Academy of Family Physicians (AAFP) and BC Advantage.
-Her humorous and engaging presentation style has made her a conference favorite at both national and regional conferences for AAPC as well as local chapter meetings across the country.
-Brenda is also an AAPC workshop and webinar presenter.
+She has written many articles for national publications.
+Her humorous and engaging presentation style has made her a conference favorite for AAPC, AMBA, Training Leader, and Decision Health as well as AAPC local chapter meetings across the country.